-- Sharing what Sourcegraph version you are currently experiencing the problem on.
+- Mention what Sourcegraph version you are currently experiencing the problem on.

-- Providing steps that could help someone else reproduce the issue that you’ve encountered.
-In here, please feel free to get creative as you’d like(add screenshots,gifs or blocks of code to describe errors etc).
+- Include steps that could help someone else reproduce the issue that you’ve encountered.
+Screenshots or blocks of code, as relevant, can help.

-- Lastly, share what the actual behavior vs the expected is.
+- Share what the actual vs. expected behavior is.

-buglabel on the right hand side of the page by clicking on the small gear on the
+buglabel by clicking on on the small gear on the

 - All done!
 Go ahead and submit!